Joe Baksi

-Joseph William Baksi (January 14, 1922 – August 6, 1977) was an American professional boxer ranked in the top 10 of the heavyweight division during the 1940s.
-Baksi possessed one of the best iron chins in boxing history.
-During his career, he was only knocked down once (against Bruce Woodcock in 1947).
-From 1944-1950, Baksi defeated fighters such as Tami Mauriello, Lee Savold, Lou Nova, Freddie Mills, and Bruce Woodcock.
+Joseph William Baksi (January 14, 1922 – August 6, 1977) was an American professional boxer who held the IAC world heavyweight title in 1944, and top 10 ranking throughout the 1940s and early 1950s.
+Baksi possessed one of the best iron chins in his weight class.
+He was only knocked down once, against Bruce Woodcock in 1947.
+During his prime, the former coal miner defeated fighters such as Tami Mauriello, Lee Savold, Lou Nova, Freddie Mills, and Bruce Woodcock.

-Background
+Early life

-Joe Baksi was a child of the Kulpmont, Pennsylvania coal mines.
+Joe Baksi was a child of the Kulpmont, Pennsylvania, coal mines.
 His parents were Slovakians who emigrated from Austria-Hungary to Pennsylvania, where his father was a coal miner.
 He was quoted as saying that he never had any intention of being a boxer, but he saw it "as a ticket to a better way of life, out of the coal mines."
-He broke into professional boxing in 1940 at the age of 18.
-He beat nine boxers that year, including the future movie actor Jack Palance (who fought under the name of Jack Brazzo) at the Westchester County Center in White Plains, New York.

 Boxing career

 Becoming a contender

+Baksi broke into professional boxing in 1940 at the age of 18.
+He beat nine boxers that year, including the future movie actor Jack Palance (who fought under the name of Jack Brazzo) at the Westchester County Center in White Plains, New York.

 Baksi campaigned over the boxing circuit for a number of years, until he got his first big match with Tami Mauriello on February 25, 1944 at Madison Square Garden.
 Mauriello was the 5-11 favorite, and the bronx contender for the Heavyweight crown.
 Mauriello was expected to win, based on his experience.
 Baski hoped to win by matching punch with punch and using his 210 vs. 196 lb weight advantage to his favor.
-Tami was floored late in the first round with a left hook by Baksi, and was down for a nine count.
-Tami faced a battering and battled back to prevent his first knockout defeat.
+Mauriello was floored late in the first round with a left hook by Baksi, and was down for a nine count.
+Mauriello faced a battering and battled back to prevent his first knockout defeat.
 Baksi won by unanimous decision.

-Baksi's upset over Tami sprang him to nationwide prominence.
+Baksi's upset over Mauriello sprang him to nationwide prominence.
 He was the favorite to beat Lee Savold two weeks later at the Garden, having the weight advantage and coming off his victory over Mauriello (who had beaten Savold twice before).
 But Baksi was a tyro compared to Savold.
 Baksi got off to a slow start, and though he showed advantage in the ninth and tenth rounds Savold boxed his way with left hooks and jabs to win a split decision that night.
 They had a rematch on March 10, 1944.
 This time, Savold was the 5-7 favorite.

 Baksi was in better shape that night, and fought a careful fight, out "left-handing" Savold, who was thought to have the best southpaw amongst the heavyweight contenders.
-At the finish Savold's left eye was cut, his nose and mouth bleeding, and his left side looked like raw hamburger.
-Baksi's only wound was a broken nose.
+At the finish Savold's left eye was cut, his nose and mouth bleeding, and his left side looked raw.
+Baksi's suffered a broken nose.
 He won a unanimous decision.
 His victory advanced him to be ranked 4th in the N.B.A rankings, behind champion Joe Louis, and boxers Billy Conn and Jimmy Bivins.
 Baksi went on to beat Savold again on August 7, 1944.